Shapiro says there's "no place" for political violence after shooting of Charlie Kirk

 "The president shouldn't cherry-pick what counts and what doesn't count.
 When he does that, it gives a pass to some.
 We can't have that," Shapiro said.

 In April, a man broke into the governor's mansion and set it on fire.
-The suspect allegedly wanted to harm the governor.
+The suspect is facing several charges, including terrorism, attempted homicide, arson and aggravated assault.
 Shapiro says while this motivated him to push harder on doing his job, knowing his children were in harm's way because of politics has impacted him as a father.

 "This is a moment where leaders need to speak and act with moral clarity, where we need to condemn this type of violence in our communities, in our politics.
 There should be no place for this," Shapiro said.